temujindang/website-1/src/site/blog/march-2020-update.md

 Hello friends!

-I want to start by saying we wish you the very best during this unprecedented time.
+I want to start by saying we wish you the very best during this unprecedented time in which we are all united.
 Our thoughts go out to everyone working hard to help those in need.
 We wish you and your families health and resilience.